ooni/ooni.org/content/about/glossary.md

 exist or has been misspelled.

 When Internet Service Providers (ISPs) receive government orders to block specific websites, they sometimes adopt this technique.
-In these cases, **it may be possible to circumvent the censorship by merely changing your DNS resolver**.
+In these cases, it may be possible to circumvent the censorship by merely changing your DNS resolver.

 ### DNS lookup